-This is a very important question because ⅓ of adults over the age of 20 have high blood pressure.
+This is a very important question because ⅓ of adults over the age of 20 have blood pressure problems.
 And the older we get, the worse the numbers become.

-For example, over 60% of the population over the age of 65 has high blood pressure.
+For example, over 60% of the population over the age of 65 has blood pressure problems.
 For women, it’s even worse because of menopause.2,3

-Sadly, 70% of the population doesn’t even know they have high blood pressure, which greatly increases your risk of death by 43%, in addition to other health ailments.2,3
+Sadly, 70% of the population doesn’t even know they have a blood pressure problems, which greatly increases your risk of death by 43%, in addition to other health ailments.2,3

 Now, before I get to Linda’s question, here’s a quick chart on blood pressure levels.